Five Astounding Animal Adaptations in the Galapagos Islands

 2. A finch that makes and uses tools

 If drinking blood wasn’t cool enough for you, how about a finch that makes and uses tools?
 When a woodpecker finch finds insects in the bark of a tree that it can’t get at it with its relatively long, pointy beak, it may fly off and retrieve a cactus spine, which it uses to drive the insects out or even impale them.
 Researchers estimate that up to half of the finch’s prey is caught through some type of tool use, which makes it a more prolific and effective tool user than the chimpanzee.
-Even more remarkably, if a particular tool doesn’t get the job done, the woodpecker finch will actually modify it (e.g. removing leaves from a twig) so that it does, which means it’s a bona fide toolmaker as well.
-There are even reports of woodpecker finches brandishing twigs as weapons.
+Even more remarkably, if a particular tool doesn’t get the job done, the woodpecker finch will actually modify the tool (e.g., removing leaves from a twig) to make it work, which means it’s a bona fide toolmaker as well.
+There are reports of woodpecker finches brandishing twigs as weapons.
 Better watch out, vampire finch!

 3. A reptile that gets shorter

 Marine iguana, (c) Patrick Endres

 The Galapagos marine iguana is unique in many respects.
 As the world’s only sea-going lizard it has adaptions that allow it to dive up to 40 feet beneath the ocean’s surface in order to feed upon algae and eat seaweed.
 These adaptations include a short, blunt